Shared posts

 Maintaining a wide grip is a great advanced pull-up.

-In fact, I personally believe the best routine mixes both weights and bodyweight training.
-I have been working with my online coach for 4 years, and I’ve packed on size by following a barbell + bodyweight training routine.
+Here’s an example from my own training.
+I have been working with my online coach for 7+ years, and I’ve packed on size by following a barbell + bodyweight training routine.

 Weight training for my lower body, advanced bodyweight movements for my upper body.